SwiftERM Hyper-personalisation for ecommerce email marketing

 Centralised marketing tool

 It’s the dream: one marketing software to rule them all!
 Marketing automation software can come close to this dream, centralizing control over email, CMS, content marketing, contact forms and downloads, social media, and even direct mail and more traditional channels.
-This is, of course, depending on the size (and price) of the product, so check feature lists carefully before you buy to make sure you don’t pay for features you won’t use.
+This is, of course, dependent on the size (and price) of the product, so check feature lists carefully before you buy to make sure you don’t pay for features you won’t use.

 ROI calculation

 ROI, to put it simply, is gain from investment minus your cost of the investment divided by the cost of investment.
 Your cost of investment should include how much you spend on the software per month or year plus what you spend on training and implementation.
-You can find your gain from investment number by looking at overall revenue, revenue per opportunity, or cost of opportunity.
-However, you calculate your ROI for marketing automation software, look for the software to make your team more efficient, bring in more marketing qualified leads, and target the right customers at the right time.
+You can find your gain from investment numbers by looking at overall revenue, revenue per opportunity, or cost of opportunity.
+However, you calculate your ROI for marketing automation software, look for the software to make your team more efficient, bring in more marketing-qualified leads, and target the right customers at the right time.
 All of these improvements should increase your overall revenue.

 Typical marketing automation user types